 Core members of the CIRA ML team

-- Imme Ebert-Uphoff (CIRA – ML group lead, faculty – ECE): ML for satellite applications, image-to-image translation, explainable AI (XAI), ethics & AI.
+- Imme Ebert-Uphoff (CIRA – ML group lead, research professor – ECE): ML for satellite applications, image-to-image translation, explainable AI (XAI), ethics & AI.

 - Jason Apke (CIRA): Optical flow for environmental science applications.